-We provide money and debt advice services, including casework, by phone to people who have money and debt difficulties.
-In this way we can support clients nationwide.
+We provide welfare benefit and debt advice services, including casework, by phone to people who have money and debt difficulties.
+In this way we can support some clients nationwide.
 The service is always free to clients and is independent of the organisations who fund us.
 Clients don’t have to travel anywhere and we phone out to clients who can speak to an adviser in complete confidence.

 We specialise in working with clients who find it difficult to access mainstream advice services, and seek to deliver our services in a way that is accessible to anyone needing them, whether this is by offering home visits, taking time to establish working relationships with clients who are reluctant to engage, finding out the best way to communicate with an individual, and/or working with other support services, and interpreters.
-We have expertise and experience in working with people including those experiencing mental illness, dementia, fluctuating mental capacity, with learning disabilities, sensory loss, substance misuse, refugees and asylum seekers and people with physical disabilities.
+We have expertise and experience in working with people;

 Many of the people we help are in financial distress with debts that have built up over time to become unmanageable.
 Our advisers provide expert help which deals with the immediate problems, as well as providing the longer term support that people need to make their money and debt manageable in the future.
 We may work with a client for a few weeks or months depending on the circumstances.

 Where clients want to resolve their problems themselves we provide the information, advice and support to empower them to do this.
 This includes drafting a workable budget, a copy of the Standard Financial Statement, and letters to enable them to approach creditors with offers of repayment.

 Some clients may need more in depth support.
 We will contact creditors on their behalf and arrange for reduced payments to be made at an affordable level.